 If you don’t have an Instant Pot or just want to bake them, that’s easy, too.
 Just put them on a baking sheet or in a pan and bake for 40-60 minutes at 350 until the beef is cooked through.

 Feel free to add some poblano peppers, jalapeños, or habaneros to make your taco stuffing extra spicy.
+This spice is also a fabulous addition to add some seriously yummy heat.

 - 6 medium bell peppers